 A complete list of our policies are available at the Circulation Desk and are available to everyone.

 - Public computers are available, and can be reserved up to two days in advance by library card holders.
-Reservations may be made in the library, at the Computer Reservation & Print Station only.
+Reservations may be made in the library, with a staff member, or at the computer behind the Reference Desk.

-- The three Express stations (15 Minutes per session) are upstairs and labeled as Visitor Computers.
+- The three Express stations (20 Minutes per session) are upstairs and labeled as EXPRESS Computers.
+You will need to get a guest pass printed at one of the staff desks in order to log in.
 These cannot be reserved in advance, but if all three are in use patrons can sign up to wait for them.
 These print directly to the printer and patrons can pay at the desk.
-No printing card use on these computers.

 - A separate Children’s area has 6 MACs available for children only (one hour per session).
 Please get the correct wireless mouse from the Children’s desk.

-- There is 1 PCs reserved for library catalog (CLAMS) use in the downstairs of the library, 1 behind the Reference desk upstairs, and one in the Children’s room.
+- There is one PC reserved for library catalog (CLAMS) use in the downstairs of the library, one behind the Reference desk upstairs, and one in the Children’s room.

 - For laptop-users, there are tables with wiring to the public network (internet/WWW) where any visitor to the library can plug in a personal laptop, and wireless access is available throughout the building; no password is required.

 - All of the public computers (except those reserved for library catalog (CLAMS) use) in the library have both word processing and Internet capability.

 - Printing costs .20 cents per page for black & white copies, and .40 cents per page for color copies.
-Patrons may print from any of our public computers by sending a print job to the Computer Reservation & Print Station and using an Oak Bluffs Library Card or a Photocopy/Print Card with sufficient funds on it.
+Patrons may print from any of our public computers.
+Print jobs are cash pay only and must be released from a staff desk.

 Ten Important Computer Tips